agahkarakuzu/tmp-con/report.md

 and refer to \ref{eq:1} from text.

+### Hypothes.is
+We enabled \href{https://web.hypothes.is/}{hypothes.is} for the brainhack proceeding reports.
+This way, you can annotate, highlight and tag the content collaboratively!
+You may choose to share your insights with everyone, or keep them private.

 # Results
 Figure files must be placed at the \code{figures} folder.
 You can include figures using the following block: